Join AmeriCorps Today!

 Since the program's founding in 1994, one million AmeriCorps members have contributed more than 1.4 billion hours in service across America while tackling pressing problems and mobilizing millions of volunteers for the orgnizations they serve.
 In Vermont, 5,300 Vermont residents have served more than 7.9 million hours, and have qualified for Segal AmeriCorps Education Awards totaling nearly $19 million.

 Within AmeriCorps there are three different programs, AmeriCorps NCCC, AmeriCorps VISTA, and AmeriCorps State and National.

 AmeriCorps State and National

 AmeriCorps State and National supports a wide range of local service programs that engage thousands of Americans in intensive community service each year.
 CNCS provides grans to a network of local and national organizations and agencies committed to using naitonal service to address critical community needs in education, public safety, health and the environment.
 Each of these organizations and agencies, in turn, uses their AmeriCorps funding to recruit, place, and supervise AmeriCorps members.
-SerVermont currently supports eight AmeriCorps State Programs.
+SerVermont currently supports seven AmeriCorps State Programs.

 Learn more about AmeriCorps State and National.